The Cost of Information: The Case of Constant Marginal Costs: Information Acquisition in Decision Problems

 \end{prop}

 Lipschitz continuity is a standard notion of continuity in discrete settings, such as the one of this paper, where the relevant variable $i$ takes finitely many values.
-A crucial feature of the bound \eqref{eq:Lipschitz} is that the Lipschitz constant depends only on the norm $\Vert u \Vert$ of the utility function, independently of the exact form of the coefficients $(\beta_{ij})$, and of the number of states.\footnote{ Proposition \ref{prop:choice-continuity} suggests that the analysis of choices probabilities might be extended to the case where the set of states $\Theta$ is an interval in $\RR$, or, more generally, a metric space.
-Given a (possibly infinite) state space $\Theta$ endowed with a metric, and a sequence of finite discretizations $(\Theta_n)$ converging to $\Theta$, the bound \eqref{eq:Lipschitz} implies that if the corresponding sequence of choice probabilities converges, then it must converge to a collection of choice probabilities that are continuous, and moreover Lipschitz. }
+A crucial feature of the bound \eqref{eq:Lipschitz} is that the Lipschitz constant depends only on the norm $\Vert u \Vert$ of the utility function, independently of the exact form of the coefficients $(\beta_{ij})$, and of the number of states.\footnote{ Proposition \ref{prop:choice-continuity} suggests that the analysis of choice probabilities might be extended to the case where the set of states $\Theta$ is an interval in $\RR$, or, more generally, a metric space.
+Given a (possibly infinite) state space $\Theta$ endowed with a metric, and a sequence of finite discretizations $(\Theta_n)$ converging to $\Theta$, the bound \eqref{eq:Lipschitz} implies that if the corresponding sequence of choice probabilities converges, then it must converge to a collection of choice probabilities that are continuous, and moreover Lipschitz. } In addition, assumption \eqref{eq:hard} can be generalized to arbitrary ordinal transformations of the distance $d$.
+The proof of Proposition~\ref{prop:choice-continuity} shows that if the coefficients satisfy $\beta_{ij} \geq 1/f(d(i,j))^2$ for a monotone increasing function $f$, then the conclusion of the proposition holds with the right hand side of \eqref{eq:Lipschitz} replaced with $\sqrt{ \Vert u \Vert} \, f(d(i,j))$.

 This result highlights a contrast between the predictions of mutual information cost and LLR cost.
-Mutual information predicts behavior that displays counter-intuitive discontinuities with respect to the state.
-Under the log-likelihood ratio cost, when nearby states are harder to distinguish, the change in choice probabilities across states can be bounded by the distance between them.
+Mutual information predicts behavior that displays a discontinuity with respect to the state (see \S\ref{sec:perception-tasks} for an example).
+Under LLR cost, when nearby states are harder to distinguish, the change in choice probabilities across states can be bounded by the distance between them.

 This difference has stark implications in coordination games. \cite*{morris2016coordination} study information acquisition in coordination problems.
 In their model, continuity of the choice probabilities with respect to the state leads to a unique equilibrium; if continuity fails, then there are multiple equilibria.
-This suggests that mutual information and LLR costs lead to very different predictions in coordination games and their economic applications (bank-runs, currency attacks, models of regime change, etc).
+This suggests that different choices of information cost can lead to different predictions in coordination games and their economic applications.